airtonmonzon/Topic_analysis_10k/README.md

 Please note that the first part of the code may take time to download because it covers 500 companies and spans 10 years, so it involves a large number of text files.

+The data in 'Input' its an example of the data of the total 10-k.
+All data can't be upload for a size problem.